Santollan/Frankies/README.md

 ```

 ## Host and Drivers
-This was tested on Ubuntu 22.04 with Nvidia 560 drivers and Cuda 12.6
+This was tested on:
+ - Ubuntu 22.04 with NVIDIA 560 drivers and CUDA 12.6.
+ - Windows Subsystem for Linux with Ubuntu 18.04 on an NVIDIA Titan X.